Roselle, New Jersey: Education

-Abraham Clark High School with 781 students in grades 9–12.
+Abraham Clark High School with 918 students in grades 9–12.

 Roselle Catholic High School, a parochial high school run by the Marist Brothers, serves grades 9–12 under the supervision of the Roman Catholic Archdiocese of Newark.

 St. Joseph the Carpenter School, which was founded in 1913, serves students in preschool through eighth grade, operating under the supervision of the Newark Archdiocese.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 49.96 mi of roadways, of which 40.32 mi were maintained by the municipality, 8.60 mi by Union County and 1.04 mi by the New Jersey Department of Transportation.

-New Jersey Route 27 is the most significant highway in Roselle.
+Route 27 is the most significant highway in Roselle.
 It forms the borough's southeastern border with Linden.

 Public transportation

 NJ Transit provides bus service to the Port Authority Bus Terminal in New York City on the 112 and 115 routes, to Newark on the 59, 62 and 94 routes, with local service available on the 56 and 57.

 Conrail's freight-only Lehigh Line passes through the community along the tracks of the former Lehigh Valley Railroad.
 The town once shared a passenger station with Roselle Park on the mainline of the Central Railroad of New Jersey.
 That line is abandoned.

 The Staten Island Railway passed through the community before being dormant for years.
 It was reactivated by the Morristown & Erie Railway, but Morristown & Erie did not renew their option and their 10-year lease ceased as of May 15, 2012.

-Newark Liberty International Airport is approximately 6 miles from Roselle.
+Newark Airport is approximately 6 miles from Roselle.